Canon M50 vs T3

 It is notable that the M50 has a microphone port, which is missing on the T3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the T3 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T3 was succeeded by the Canon T5.
+Both the M50 and the T3 have been discontinued, but can regularly be found used on eBay.
+The T3 was replaced by the Canon T5, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M50 and the Canon T3?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.